Two recent events are reminding us to manage our professional data i.e. our online CVs etc. more actively.

 This is merely a coincidence as there is a lot of money to be made in online recruiting.
 Microsoft just spent $26B for LinkedIn in 2016 or $65 per user profile – just as a reminder how much your personal data is worth to such companies.
 No surprise that Google wants to take part in this market as well.
 But why should that worry you:

-As another new feature LinkedIn will offer a “business networking tinder” function that notifies users when they are in the same location.
+As another new feature LinkedIn will offer a “business networking tinder” function.
+This function will notifiy users when they are in the same location.
 Making LinkedIn yet another app tracking your every move.

-And last but not least they offer a chat bot that will text on your behalf like sending out Happy Birthdays in your own personal style – no matter if you even remember the person who was just congratulated by you.
+And last but not least they offer a chat bot.
+It will text on your behalf like sending out Happy Birthdays in your own personal style.
+No matter if you even remember the person you just sent your congratulations to.

 - With regards to Google’s new Hire project the Daily Mail reminds us in a beautiful way how personal data in the wrong hands can back fire on us: “Google dismisses claims its new recruitment tool will let employers snoop on your ENTIRE search history“.
 Of course Google dismissed those claims immediately, but who knows how exactly they will combine the Hire data with everything else they know about you.